fielddaylab/lakeland/README.md

 <a name="checkpoint"/>

 #### checkpoint (index=2)
 Checkpoints are the google analytics events.
 As if 8/14/19 these are always tutorial begins and ends.
 There are 26 begins and 26 ends.
-The tutorial names are as follows (in no particular order):
+The tutorial names are as follows (in alphabetical order):
+- another_death
+- another_member
+- bloom
+- build_a_farm
+- build_a_house
+- buy_fertilizer
+- buy_food
 - buy_livestock
+- death
 - end_life
+- extra_life
 - final_death
-- successful_harvest
-- buy_food
-- sell_food
-- buy_fertilizer
-- build_a_farm
-- livestock
+- flooded_fertilizer
 - gross
-- build_a_house
-- death
 - gross_again
+- livestock
-- another_death
+- long_travel
 - low_nutrients
-- another_member
-- timewarp
+- mass_sadness
 - poop
 - rain
-- long_travel
+- sell_food
-- bloom
+- successful_harvest
-- mass_sadness
+- timewarp
-- flooded_fertilizer
+- unattended_farm
 - unused_fertilizer
-- unattended_farm
-- extra_life

 | Key | Value | Description |
 | --- | --- | --- |